-Students are assigned to a public secondary school all day for seven (7) weeks.
+In combination with EDUC 4335, students are assigned to classrooms in the public schools all day for fourteen (14) weeks to reach a total of seventy (70) days.
 One day each week all clinical teachers meet on the University campus for a one-hour seminar.
 Seminar is a required part of clinical teaching and all clinical teachers are expected to attend.
 (Clinical teaching laboratory fee required).
 Prerequisites: Cumulative and professional development GPA of 2.75; major/minor GPA of 2.75; concurrent enrollment in EDUC 4335; admission to the Clinical Teaching Level; have received a passing score on both the PPR and respective content area TExES certification exams; required to have a criminal history check to determine suitability for public school placement.